Frequently Asked Questions

 I’m so pleased to announce that I’m now selling certain paintings as art prints in a variety of sizes.
 You can see them all here, and if you’d like more information on production and shipping times, please see the Shipping page.

-I do take on licensing and commissions for my surface pattern designs and illustrations, please use the contact page to get in touch.
-For stitching patterns, unfortunately I’m only accepting commissions from magazines and retailers.
+I do take on licensing and commissions for my oil paintings, surface pattern designs and illustrations, please use the contact page to get in touch.
+For stitching patterns, unfortunately no longer accepting commissions.

 Absolutely!
 Please get in touch via the contact form and I’ll let you know your options.

 Yes I do!
-I send weekly emails to people wanting to hear about what’s new with Peacock & Fig art, designs, stitching patterns, classes, etc. You can also get a discount code for 15% off your purchase and access to some free cross stitch and hand embroidery patterns by signing up.
-Peacock Lounge members also get special treats and access throughout the year, but you’ll have to join and stay tuned to find out what those are… 🙂 You can join the Peacock Lounge for free here.
-If you’re an art director, company, or agency wanting to stay informed of my newest surface pattern designs and art (and not get updates on the stitchy side of the house), please contact me via my contact page and I’ll add you to a separate list for quarterly updates.
+I send roughly bi-weekly emails to people wanting to hear about what’s new with Peacock & Fig art & designs, what I’m currently working on, upcoming exhibitions, etc. You can also get a discount code for 15% off your stitching pattern purchase and access to some free downloads such as cross stitch and hand embroidery patterns by signing up.
+You can join the Peacock Lounge for free here.
+If you’re an art director, company, or agency wanting to stay informed of my newest surface pattern designs and art, please contact me via my contact page and I’ll add you to a separate list for quarterly updates.

 Cross Stitch & Hand Embroidery